Constraints on freeze-in dark matter from Lyman-$\alpha$ forest and 21-cm signal : single-field models: Results

 The $\mathbf{left}$ panel of fig.\ref{21cm} shows the global values of $\left<T_{21}\right>$ as function of $z$.
 In this plot the baseline values of $\left<T_{21}\right>$ (in black) arises from the standard astrophysical processes such as stellar emission of UV and X-ray photons leading to energy deposition into heating, ionization and Lyman-$\alpha$ excitation, which are modeled by \texttt{21cmFAST} with fiducial values of \texttt{21cmFAST} parameters taken from \cite{Munoz:2021psm,Mason:2022obt}.
 Meanwhile, this plot also shows the FIDM decay induced deviations from the baseline values of $\left<T_{21}\right>$ with respect to various values of DM mass using fig.\ref{ndm}.
 While EDGES \cite{Bowman:2018yin} reported a measurement on $\left<T_{21}\right>$, it however disputes with SARAS3 \cite{Singh:2022ivh} among others.
 Therefore, we do not make use of this data for the present analysis but instead consider the sensitivities of future experiments on the 21-cm power spectrum as below.

 The $\mathbf{right}$ panel of fig.\ref{21cm} shows the values of the 21-cm power spectrum $\Delta^{2}_{21}$ as function of $z$ with respect to the reference wavenumber $k_{*}=0.2h$ Mpc$^{-1}$.
 Explicitly, we have chosen a comoving volume of $(256 \ \text{Mpc})^3$ with a comoving grid resolution of 2 Mpc and a redshift interval of $\delta z=1$ for the $T_{21}$ lightcones.
 This panel shows that the FIDM decay induced deviations from the baseline values of $\Delta^{2}_{21}(k_{*})$ are small in low redshift region ($z\leq 10$) but large in the high redshift range of $z>10$.
 This feature is consistent with the previous results of \cite{Sun:2023acy}.
 Consider that these deviations are far below current LOFAR \cite{Patil:2017zqk,Mertens:2020llj} and HERA \cite{HERA:2021bsv,HERA:2022wmy} limits, we compare them to future HERA \cite{Munoz:2018jwq} and SKA \cite{Mertens:2021apf,Koopmans:2015sua} experiment.
-While beyond the expected sensitivity of HERA which is not shown here, the surviving DM mass window uncovered by the Lyman-$\alpha$ constraint in fig.\ref{nLyman} can be excluded by a precision of order $\sim 10\%$ in $\Delta^{2}_{21}(k_{*})$ in the redshift range of $z\sim 15-16$ provided by SKA ($1000$ hrs).
+While beyond the expected sensitivity of HERA which is not shown here, the DM mass range of $m_{1}\geq 0.546$ MeV can be excluded by a precision of order $\sim 10\%$ in $\Delta^{2}_{21}(k_{*})$ in the redshift range of $z\sim 15-16$ provided by SKA-low ($1000$ hrs).

+Compared to the 21-cm limits in \cite{Sun:2023acy} which are obtained in terms of HERA sensitivities on the 21-cm power spectrum within the range of $k\sim 0.1-1$ Mpc$^{-1}$, with the values of \texttt{21cmFAST} parameters allowed to vary, we have instead fixed the values of \texttt{21cmFAST} parameters and replaced the HERA sensitivities by the SKA sensitivities.
+Therefore, our 21-cm limit is stronger than those in \cite{Sun:2023acy} due to improved sensitivities provided by the SKA experiment.